Enyel019/holbertonschool-validation/module2_task0/README.md

 ## Available Targets

-- `all`: Build and run the application (default).
+- `make all`: Build and run the application (default).
-- `build`: Compile the source code into an executable binary.
+- `make build`: Compile the source code into an executable binary.
-- `run`: Run the application in the background.
+- `make run`: Run the application in the background.
-- `stop`: Stop the running application.
+- `make stop`: Stop the running application.
-- `clean`: Clean up binary files and log files.
+- `make clean`: Clean up binary files and log files.
-- `test`: Perform basic tests on the application.
+- `make test`: Perform basic tests on the application.
-- `post`: Create a new post for the web server.
+- `make post`: Create a new post for the web server.
-- `lint`:      run static analysis on the source code.
+- `make lint`: Run static analysis on the source code.